Purpose and Integrity for Sustainable Success in Turbulent Times

 A tree too big to embrace

-grows from a lone shoot;
+springs from a small shoot;

 a nine-story tower

-rises from a sole brick;
+rises from a lone brick;

 a thousand-mile journey